‘Young And The Restless’ Spoilers: Phyllis And Billy Are Back Together Again — ‘Philly’ Is Here To Stay

 Phyllis and Billy overcame formidable obstacles to get back together again.
 Most fans had written off their relationship at an early stage as doomed to failure, and placed their expectations instead on Billy rekindling his relationship with his ex-wife, Victoria (Amelia Heinle).
 Fans believed that what brought Billy and Phyllis together was not love but lust, and that Billy was only stringing poor Phyllis along to dump her the moment Victoria comes to her senses.

-While Billy spent the weekdays with Victoria at Brash & Sassy, sharing her trials in business as well as in her personal life, he would visit Phyllis at her condo in the weekends for rounds of wild sex.
+While Billy spent the weekdays with Victoria at Brash & Sassy, sharing her trials in business as well as in her personal life, he would visit Phyllis at her condo on the weekends for rounds of wild sex.
 There were no obvious indicators of a spiritual connection between the pair.

 Billy’s apparent interest in rekindling his relationship with Victoria drove Phyllis to extreme desperation, and she dreamed up several madcap schemes to drive a wedge between them.
-She set Victoria up with the investor Ben Hochman (Ben Hermes), and collaborated with Jack (Peter Bergman) to ruin Brash & Sassy only because it seemed to be her only hope to force them apart..
+She set Victoria up with investor Ben Hochman (Ben Hermes) and collaborated with Jack (Peter Bergman) to ruin Brash & Sassy because it seemed to be her only hope to force them apart.

 The crisis that developed after Billy was caught stealing sensitive business information by accessing Jabot files on Phyllis’ laptop had appeared to be the final nail in the coffin of the floundering relationship.